engrit-illinois/Refresh-EWSRDUGroups/README.md

 Optional string.
 If specified:
-1. The membership of all groups in the given semester's sub-OU will be exported to have their membership data exported to a file, given by `-MembershipExportCsv <filepath>`
+1. The membership of all groups in the given semester's sub-OU will be exported to a CSV-formatted file, saved to the path given by `-MembershipExportCsv <filepath>`
 2. All groups in the given semester's sub-OU will be deleted
 3. The given semester's sub-OU will be deleted